auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 ===========================

-A subsection that is released is visible to students; however students see only units within the subsection that are Published.
+A subsection that is released is visible to students; however students see only units within the subsection that are published.

-The following example shows how a subsection in the Released state is displayed in the outline, with a blue bar:
+The following example shows how a released subsection is displayed in the outline, with a blue bar:

 .. image:: ../Images/subsection-released.png
  :alt: A released subsection